Category Archives: Alfred Hitchcock

 Stage Fright (1950) is a British film directed by Alfred Hitchcock before his American invasion.

-The film feels like a hybrid British/American project with the leading lady, Jane Wyman, being American, but otherwise is set in London with many British actors.
+The film feels like a hybrid British/American project with the leading lady, Jane Wyman, being American, but otherwise, it is set in London with many British actors.

-Hitchcock mixes plenty of film noir influences with the typical thrills and suspense creating an excellent product that flies under the radar when matched against his other films.
+Hitchcock mixes plenty of film noir influences with the typical thrills and suspense, creating an excellent film that flies under the radar compared to his other films.

 Wyman is cast as an attractive aspiring actress who works on her craft by going undercover to solve a mystery.
-There are Nancy Drew elements and it’s fun to watch Wyman, who would become Mrs. Ronald Reagan before he entered politics and later would become President of the United States.
+The film has elements of Nancy Drew, and it’s fun to watch Wyman, who would become Mrs. Ronald Reagan before he entered politics and later became President of the United States.

 She reportedly divorced him because she had little interest in entering the political spectrum by association.

-The action gets off to a compelling start with two characters driving in a car in clear peril.
+The action gets off to a compelling start with two characters driving in a car in apparent peril.
 Hitchcock loved driving scenes like these.
 It is learned that the police think actor Jonathan Cooper (Richard Todd) is a murderer, and now they’re on his tail.

-He seeks shelter with his ex-girlfriend Eve (Wyman), who drives him to stay in hiding with her father, Commodore Gill (Alastair Sim).
+He seeks shelter with his ex-girlfriend Eve (Wyman), who drives him to hide with her father, Commodore Gill (Alastair Sim).

 He explains that it was his lover, the famous and snobbish actress Charlotte Inwood (Marlene Dietrich), who killed the victim (not coincidentally, her husband).
-Convinced Jonathan is innocent, Eve plays detective and assumes multiple disguises, slowly developing feelings for Detective Inspector, Wilfred O. Smith (Michael Wilding).
+Convinced that Jonathan is innocent, Eve plays detective and assumes multiple disguises, slowly developing feelings for Detective Inspector Wilfred O. Smith (Michael Wilding).

 Once embroiled in a web of deception, she realizes that Shakespeare was right and that all the world is a stage.